BlockstreamResearch/bip-frost-dkg/README.md

 Depending on the application scenario, different approaches may be suitable to implement Eq, such as a consensus protocol already available as part of a federated system or out-of-band communication.
-For example, in a scenario where a single user employs multiple signing devices (e.g., hardware tokens) in the same room to establish a threshold wallet, every device can simply display its value `eq_input` (or a hash of `eq_input` under a collision-resistant hash function) to the user.
+For example, in a scenario where a single user employs multiple signing devices to setup a threshold wallet, every device could display its value `eq_input` (or a hash of `eq_input` under a collision-resistant hash function) to the user.
-The user can manually verify the equality of the values by comparing the values shown on all displays, and confirm their equality by providing explicit confirmation to every device, e.g., by pressing a button on every device.
+The user could manually verify the equality of the values by comparing the values shown on all displays, and confirm their equality by providing explicit confirmation to every device, e.g., by pressing a button on every device.
-Similarly, if signing devices are controlled by different organizations in different geographic locations, agents of these organizations can meet in a single room and compare the values.
+Similarly, if signing devices are controlled by different organizations in different geographic locations, agents of these organizations could meet and compare the values.
 A detailed treatment is these out-of-band methods is out of scope of this document.

 ### DKG Protocol ChillDKG